 I think that Anglican Mission, in its vision to be a catholic, charismatic and an evangelical Society can make a difference by becoming a refuge for all who are looking for God, in praying, studying, and sharing the Bible with the help of the Holy Spirit.
 Today people are crying everywhere.
 They are looking for love, hope, and well being.

 People are not taking seriously the Christian values.
 Wealth, pleasure, and power take the place of God and transform the world into a place of suffering and misery.
 The time is coming for Christian people to engage themselves as followers of Jesus, as witnesses of the Kingdom of God.

 In Haiti, November 19, 2017, AMI opened an Episcopal Vicariate to continue Jesus‘s works.
 We welcome this opportunity as a gift of God.
 We know also that there are a lot of challenges that await us.
 One big challenge is to proclaim the Kingdom of God in a context of poverty and misery; the economic situation is very difficult.
 There is a lot to do.
 We now have two priests, one deacon and thirty members engaged in this mission.
 We want to prioritize Christian education to help people to meet and know God and to build together a better life.
-(Fr, Ken Dean travelled to Haiti in January to meet with Fr.
-Burnet and look at developing St. Aiden’s school of theology there.)
+In June 2019, the Episcopal Vicariate of Haiti became a full chapter of Anglican Mission with the consecration of Fr Burnett.

 We pray they will become Christians and make the choice to follow Jesus.
 We count on God, and we count on all members of the Society.

 Let’s build the Kingdom together with the help of the Holy Spirit.